-There is some understandable concern about the spread of the new coronavirus, called Covid-19.
-Our medical advisor answers some common questions.
+There is some understandable concern about the spread of the new coronavirus, which can cause Covid-19.
+Our medical advisor, Dr Marcus Stephan, answers some common questions.

 Is the Costa del Sol affected?

-Like most parts of the world there have been cases reported here, that is nothing unusual.
-Spain has closed its borders to non-nationals and non-residents until further notice, to help restrict the global spread.
+Like most parts of the world there have been cases here, that is nothing unusual.
+Spain has taken measures to reduce the spread and the impact of the virus.
+Various public health measures are now in place.

 Is it safe to visit?

 Currently there are some restrictions in place, and as the situation evolves you can expect more changes.
 If you are staying in one of our properties at the moment on an 'over-winter' stay please get in touch with us.
 Please contact us if you have any concerns.
 You can find a list of local consular offices here.

 Do I have to wear a mask?

 In Spain it is now LAW to wear a face mask/face covering when in an enclosed space, such as a shop or when using public transport.
 Please do remember that in Spain these rules are compulsory and are backed up by fines.

 The evidence from the World Health Organisation clearly says that use of masks by people who are healthy in open spaces makes little difference to the spread of Covid-19.
 There is no danger to you from walking in the open air, the virus is not freely floating around and so the air you breath is as safe as it always has been.
 However masks must currently be worn when outside at all times, exceptions include taking exercise, and eating and drinking.